In this post, I will show you how to make a pretty Fall French Table Setting easily.

 I love simple centerpieces.
 I like them to be spaced down the table and short enough that the shortest guests can see over them.
 In this fall tablescape, I used faux sunflowers and hydrangeas.
 I used faux flowers because I had them scattered around my great room and they looked so perfect.
 Both fresh sunflowers and hydrangeas can be a bit tricky to purchase in that they can wilt in an untimely manner.

 Since I love to set the table several days before my party, it seemed like a good idea to use silk flowers instead.
 I actually bought the hydrangeas in the glass container last fall from Pottery Barn, but I decided that they needed sunflowers, so I added these to the vases.
-A great benefit is that the flowers can be reused from year to year.

 Step 4: Add the Plates

-Here I added basic white ceramic plates as they really work with ANY table setting.
+Here I added basic white ceramic plates as they work with ANY table setting.
 They’re another table-setting basic that will stand you in good stead for years of fun meals.
 The plate should be centered on the placemat, with the napkin on the left.

 Do you know the BMW trick of table setting?
 “B” stands for the bread plate and it is (if used) placed to the upper left of the place setting.
 “W” stands for the water glass which is placed to the right of the plate.
 The “M” stands for the meal plate.
 Pro tip: So at the next party you attend, if you’re not sure which bread plate or water glass is yours, remember “BMW” to impress your fellow guests.